 My uncle and I were getting reacquainted after many years.
 He had just learned that I was a vegetarian, and was grilling me on the why’s and wherefore’s of abstaining from a carnivorous diet.
 In contrast, John was a lifelong chain smoker and loved rich meat dishes.
-We both hailed from Omaha, Nebraska, that gloriously flat land teaming with beef, corn and ham.
-I was the odd one in my family (in many ways, but we’ll stick to diet for now).
-It seemed that everyone on my father’s side started smoking young and couldn’t resist a juicy steak or burger.
-For John to learn that I no longer ate meat of any kind, it was hard to comprehend.
+We both hailed from Omaha, Nebraska, that gloriously flat land teeming with beef, corn, ham, and Runza huts.
+For John to learn that I no longer ate meat of any kind was hard to comprehend.
 In true pragmatic, midwestern fashion he assumed that I might be trying to achieve some sort of immortality.

-To put this in better perspective, my grandfather died of a massive coronary in his early 40s.
-My own father has suffered several heart attacks, multiple bypasses, stents and, like many people over 40, takes blood thinners to keep the arteries from blocking.
+To put this in better perspective, my grandfather died of a massive coronary at a young age.
+Heart attacks are common on both sides of my Anglo-Saxon lineage.
 My Uncle John himself developed advanced heart disease, eventually required a heart transplant and sadly passed away a few years ago in his 60s.

-I am far from immortal and I have no desire to live in this form forever – especially sans chocolate.
+I am far from immortal — I assume — and I have no desire to live in this form forever, especially sans chocolate.
 While I eat pretty well and get regular exercise, I have no illusions that I am making Death twiddle its thumbs waiting for me to kick.

 Living to infinity is not the point.